ethereum-optimism/optimism/glossary.md

 (pdf)][yellow], section 4.3.

-It is useful to distinguish between input block properties, which are known before executing the transactions in the block, and output bblock properties, which are derived after executing the block's transactions.
+It is useful to distinguish between input block properties, which are known before executing the transactions in the block, and output block properties, which are derived after executing the block's transactions.
 These include various [Merkle roots][Merkle root] that notably commit to the L2 state and to the log events emitted during the execution.